Where are they now? Barcelona’s 12 youngest debutants since 1990

 The Catalan outfit have produced some of the finest players of the modern era, but not every hot prospect has fulfilled his potential.

-We’ve taken a look at the nine players to make their Barcelona debut under the age of 18 in the last 30 years, starting with the oldest.
+We’ve taken a look at the 12 players to make their Barcelona debut under the age of 18 in the last 30 years, starting with the oldest.

 One of the most intriguing cases to come out of La Masia, Rosas was described by Xavi as “a mixture of Laudrup and Messi” in an interview with French outfit So Foot.